Smartproxy

 What is a headless browser?

-Ok, but this headless browser thing sounds a tidbit frustrating, so why on earth would anyone want to use it?
-See, a headless browser is way faster and takes up less memory while still performing the same functions as your regular browser.
-These browsers don't require a significantly greater time or hosting resources; however, they enable testing in the delivery cycle and finding bugs earlier.
+A headless browser is a browser without a graphical user interface (GUI), which allows you to interact via command-line interface or using network communication.
+A headless browser is way faster and takes up less memory while still performing the same functions as your regular browser.
+It doesn't require a significantly greater time or hosting resources; however, it enables testing in the delivery cycle and finding bugs earlier.

 What is a headless browser used for?